open-contracting/standard/standard/docs/en/02_key_concepts/04_identifiers.md

 ### Construction

-An ocid is made up of four parts.
+An OCID is made up of four parts.
 The first three can generally be set as constant values in most systems:

-* **A prefix agency **(characters 1 - 4) - currently only ‘ocds’
+* **A prefix agency **(characters 1 - 4) - currently only ‘ocp1’ (Open Contracting Partnership)

 * A - separator

 * **A registered prefix** (charachters 6 - 11)

-* **A local namespace **(charachters 12 - 14)
+* **A publisher namespace **(charachters 12 - 14) - for allow publishers to maintain separate series of local identifiers.

 * A ‘-’ separator

-* **A local identifier **(charachters 16 and above) - drawn from publishers existing systems
+* **An internal identifier **(charachters 16 and above) - drawn from publishers existing systems

-This allows publishers to hold the local identifier within their own systems, and simple to prepend the prefix and namespace to this when publishing data, making their local identifier into a globally unique identifier.
+This allows publishers to use an internal identifier from within their own systems, and simple to prepend the prefix and namespace to this when publishing data, making their local identifier into a globally unique identifier.

 The OCID is case sensitive.